sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

  * Verify Ping works to all the mid plane ip listed in the ansible inventory file for the testbed.

-### 1.17 Check DPU status and pcie Link after kernel panic
+### 1.18 Check DPU status and pcie Link after kernel panic on Switch

 #### Steps

-- In Switch:
    * Use `nohup bash -c "sleep 5 && echo c > /proc/sysrq-trigger" &`
    * If the testbed is smartswitch and not in dark mode, add the dpu status check and connectivity.
    * Use `config chassis module startup <DPU_NUMBER>` to power on the DPUs.
    * Use `show chassis modules status` to check status of the DPUs.
    * Append to the existing test case: https://github.com/sonic-net/sonic-mgmt/blob/master/tests/platform_tests/test_kdump.py

-- In DPU:
-   * Use `nohup bash -c "sleep 5 && echo c > /proc/sysrq-trigger" &`.

-   - In Switch:
-     * Use `config chassis module shutdown <DPU_NUMBER>` to power off the DPUs.
-     * Wait for 3 mins.
-     * Use `config chassis module startup <DPU_NUMBER>` to power on the DPUs.
-     * Powercycling of DPU is to ensure that pcie link came up properly after the memory exhaustion test.

 #### Verify in
  * Switch